 As previously stated, we love this burger.
 It’s laced with bone marrow, so it has a very rich, meaty flavor to it.
 We also like that it’s not huge, so you can continue to assault the menu in other areas.

-Quite possibly my desert island dessert.
-Or is it my dessert island desert?
-Anyway, this dish consists of what basically look like frozen Cadbury eggs, but the outside is made of the chocolate crunchy bits you find in the middle of Carvel cakes, and the inside is made with homemade vanilla ice cream.
-It's absurd and amazing and I need to figure out how to stock my refrigerator with it.
-Rumor has it the rest of the desserts here are great too, which includes their own custom NoMad Bar Chocolate Bar.
+Quite possibly our desert island dessert.
+This dish consists of what basically looks like frozen Cadbury eggs, but the outside is made of the chocolate crunchy bits you find in the middle of Carvel cakes, and the inside is made with homemade vanilla ice cream.
+It’s absurd and amazing, and we need to figure out how to stock our refrigerator with it.
+Rumor has it the rest of the desserts here are great, too, which includes their own custom NoMad Bar Chocolate Bar.
 Save room.